jhomatas48/Zendesk-Coding-Challenge/README.md

 #### Every ticket entry contains a link to view the ticket's details in single-view format:
 ![alt text](images/zendesk_single.png)
 #### This contains more specific information about each ticket.
-#### You may alo navigate to adjacent ticket entries while in single-view mode and can return home at any point.
+#### You may also navigate to adjacent ticket entries while in single-view mode and can return home at any point.

 ## Unit Testing Information:
 #### These unit tests first cover retriving the ticket information from the Zendesk API and formatting the data properly.